hmz42/SRS/README.md

 5. Changes made in the admin panel are instantly reflected in the business profile and reservation system.

 ## Administer Hotel Reservation Settings

+**Story:**
 1. Log into the admin panel, accessing the hotel profile management section.
 2. Review and edit hotel details, encompassing name, contact info, and a brief description.
 3. Showcase rooms in the portfolio by adding and managing comprehensive details: Room types, Descriptions, Images, Check-in/check-out times, Costs, Availability.
-5. Configure additional settings for a personalized reservation experience: Maximum stay duration, Cancellation policies, Special offers.
+4. Configure additional settings for a personalized reservation experience: Maximum stay duration, Cancellation policies, Special offers.
-6. Confirm instant reflection of changes, ensuring accuracy in the hotel profile and reservation system for users.
+5. Confirm instant reflection of changes, ensuring accuracy in the hotel profile and reservation system for users.

 **Acceptance Criteria:**
 1. Successfully log into the admin panel and navigate to the hotel profile management section.